 Year 765 Crawlers Sing

-That is what she wants to feel, so it was strange when she still felt the pain of something missing.
-This wasn't it; this couldn't truly be my home....
+That is what she wants to feel, so it is strange when she still felt the pain of something missing.
+This is not it; this cannot truly be my home....

-Anukrin wanted to make sure she knows that very well, because after she had those conflicting feelings, someone barges into the front door without knocking.
+Anukrin wants to make sure she knows that very well, because after she had those conflicting feelings, someone barges in from the front door without knocking.
 A young man, around maybe his fifteenth birth-moon, charges right in and face them all.
 His hair is cropped haphazardly on his temples, leaving a mess of straight black hair on top of his head.
 He really did not look menacing, cheeks full of his youth and youth blemishes around his face.
 He might've been slender and meek underneath that giant gray cloak of his.
-The only glaring concern was the new twisting tattoo that ebbed on his young face; it was a corkscrew insignia going from the bottom of his right eye all the way past his exposed neck.
-A mark was still fresh, redness forming around the edges.
+The only glaring concern was the new twisting tattoo that ebbed on his young face; it is a corkscrew insignia going from the bottom of his right eye all the way past his exposed neck.
+This mark is still fresh, redness forming around the edges.

 The tattooed lad glares at each face till he found the Vicar.
 The boy commands, "I need to speak to ya...outside."